Ecommerce

 The only strange things worth mentioning are that Shopify and Wix don’t play so nice with URLs.
 Shopify adds “/collections/” or “/products/” to some of them.
 Wix adds “/product-page/” to product pages so you cannot get full control over your URL.
 However, if you modify a URL, Shopify lets you click a box to automatically create a redirect from the old page.
 Wix only reminds you to do it.

-Wix Stores are multilingual by default at no extra cost.
-The only downside there is that it will use the base URL for the other languages too.
+As we mentioned earlier, Wix Stores are multilingual by default at no extra cost.
+The only downside there in terms of SEO is that it will use the base URL for the other languages too.
 So that means, for example, a Spanish page would look like this: yourstore.com/es/green-tshirts rather than yourstore.com/es/camisetas-verdes.
-Instead with Shopify you can translate that last part of the URL.
+With Shopify, you can translate that last part of the URL.

 For more detailed SEO information, please consult our Wix and Shopify SEO guides.